Relax. Rejuvenate. Restore.

 Shortly after graduating Washington Spa Academy in 2023, I got my first LMT job at a chiropractic clinic.

-I've dedicated the rest of this lifetime to expanding my knowledge and seeing what other techniques can be applied within my scope of practice.
+I'm dedicated to expanding on this knowledge and seeing what other techniques can be applied within my scope of practice.

-Anything from Deep Tissue, Myofascial Release, Sports Massage, Proprioceptive Neuromuscular Facilitation, Bindegewebsmassage (CTM), Abdominal work, Structural Integration, Joint mobilization (these are gentle and not to be confused with chiropractic adjustments).
-These techniques in concert with a Swedish massage add to the overall benefits of the massage itself.
-A more targeted outcome and result specific to clients needs.
+Techniques such as Deep Tissue, Myofascial Release, Sports Massage, Proprioceptive Neuromuscular Facilitation, Bindegewebsmassage (CTM), Abdominal work, Structural Integration, Joint mobilization (these are gentle and not to be confused with chiropractic adjustments).
+These techniques in concert with a Swedish massage can amplify the benefits of the massage itself.

-When it comes to chronic pain or tension, we tend to find ourselves in a ‘holding pattern’.
-An example would be a raised shoulder, forward neck, or a pelvic tilt.
-This can be a result of a past injury, new job, habit, hobby, etc. The affected muscle(s) aren’t functioning properly, they eventually become weak leading to a compensatory pattern which cause imbalances in our posture and movement.
+When it comes to chronic tension, we often find ourselves in a ‘holding pattern’.
+An example would be a raised shoulder or a forward neck.
+This can be a result of a past injury, new job, habit, hobby, etc. The affected muscle(s) aren’t functioning properly, they eventually become weak leading to a compensatory pattern which cause imbalances in posture and movement.

-Some of these patterns can even stem from trauma dating back to childhood.
+Some of these patterns can date back to childhood trauma.

 Our brain tells us it's safe to keep that shoulder elevated, but the pain persists.
-One of my goals is to help take the brain's fear of pain away through active movements and reeducating the muscle(s) to guide them closer to where they should be.
+To help take the brain's fear of pain away we add some active movements, re-educating the muscle(s) and guide them where they need to be.

 Our bodies hold the power to change.
 We can encourage that change.

-Through bodywork, movement re-education, awareness, and reestablishing the mind muscle connection we create an opportunity for the body to move freely and properly, thus restoring balance.
+Through bodywork, movement re-education, awareness, and re-establishing the mind to muscle connection we create an opportunity for the body to move freely and properly, thus restoring balance.

-I give my clients customized treatment that creates longer lasting relief.
+I offer personalized treatment to help create longer lasting relief.
 With that are some home stretches to ensure that you are comfortable and aware of your body as we take on this journey together.

 Adrian Conrad, LMT MA61432567